FrSh28/Poker_Bridge/README.md

 --install: pip install Pillow(You may have to run this command as an Administrator)

-The Image files are only in "Poker_Bridge.rar".
-Make sure to download it.
+The Image files are ONLY in "Poker_Bridge.rar".
+Make sure you downloaded it.

 It also contains the whole game.